 Eligibility for additional members to dissertation committees: Additional members can serve on dissertation committees and may be doctoral psychologists or similarly qualified professionals with clinical or research expertise in the topical area outside the consortial institutions; these individuals may be nominated by the dissertation chair to also serve on a dissertation committee.
 These individuals may not chair a dissertation committee and cannot represent one of the three faculty committee members described above.
 Voting privileges may be granted to them upon the recommendation of the dissertation chair and approval of the Graduate Officer Designate.
-It is the chair's responsibility to follow the procedures of his or her school for granting permission for the nominated professional to serve on a dissertation committee.
-At minimum, all such additional committee members must be approved by the DCT to serve on dissertation committees.
+It is the chair's responsibility to follow the procedures of his or her school for granting permission for the nominated professional to serve on a dissertation committees.
 Requests for such approval should be submitted to the Program Office explaining the nominated professional's contribution to the committee.
 Approval, if granted, will then be forwarded to the Graduate Officer Designate.